lxc/incus/doc/debugging.md

 After that, opening [`https://127.0.0.1:8443/1.0`](https://127.0.0.1:8443/1.0) should work as expected.

-## Debug the LXD database
+## Debug the Incus database

-The files of the global {ref}`database <database>` are stored under the `./database/global` sub-directory of your LXD data directory (e.g. `/var/lib/lxd/database/global` or `/var/snap/lxd/common/lxd/database/global` for snap users).
+The files of the global {ref}`database <database>` are stored under the `./database/global` sub-directory of your Incus data directory (e.g. `/var/lib/lxd/database/global` or `/var/snap/lxd/common/lxd/database/global` for snap users).

-Since each member of the cluster also needs to keep some data which is specific to that member, LXD also uses a plain SQLite database (the "local" database), which you can find in `./database/local.db`.
+Since each member of the cluster also needs to keep some data which is specific to that member, Incus also uses a plain SQLite database (the "local" database), which you can find in `./database/local.db`.

 Backups of the global database directory and of the local database file are made